Can The Power of Passive Investing Trigger Active Again?

 Until the late twentieth century passive investing was not a viable option.
 Anyone who wanted to invest had to buy individual trading stocks.
 But in the early 1970s, elaborated academic models made index stocks gain more and more attraction in the media, which encouraged Jack Bogle, the founder of Vanguard, to launch the first indexed mutual fund, in 1975. and kick start the passive investing strategy.
 This strategy grew in popularity thereafter, and between 2000 and 2014, the amount of money invested in index mutual funds more than quintupled.
 The more recent rise of exchange-traded funds (ETFs), which are indexed to a broad market or a sector but trade daily like stocks, has indeed accelerated the trend.

-According to U.S. statistics, over the periods of 10 years or more over 80% of active asset management firms hardly beat the benchmark.
+According to U.S. statistics, over the periods of 10 years or more over 80% of active asset management firms hardly beat the benchmark or passive managers.
 Moreover, almost half of them did not even survive the competition for the given period.
 One of the reasons behind this is the progress in stock trading information and research sphere, which enables to use online trading software to reveal undervalued stocks in the market.
 Thus, the probability to find hidden gems is getting more and more scarce in the information era of 21st century.
 Also, SEC regulation forces companies to make fair disclosure of their statements.
 So, what is the perspective of active investing to beat the saturated market?

 Another potent force is the trading volume, e.g. NYSE transactions rose 500-fold from 3 million to 1.5 billion over the past 50 years.
 These developments brought about the emergence of algorithmic trading and artificial intelligence models which further hinder active stock pickers from discovering pricing errors, picking up winning stocks and outperforming the average return consistently.